XDCFoundation/XDC3ReactNative/README.md

 # xdc3-react-native

-xdc3-react-native SDK with support for smart contracts, XRC20 .
+xdc3-react-native SDK with support for smart contracts, XRC20 and XRC721.